andreasisnes/py-coinmarketcap/README.md

 A Python implementation of CoinMarketCap's V1 API.

-You need an API key from CoinMarketCap to utilize this module, and you can get a key from [here](https://coinmarketcap.com/api/).
+You need an API key from CoinMarketCap to use their API, you can get a key from [here](https://coinmarketcap.com/api/).
 Due to the low request rate, I recommend you to test your application in their sandbox environment.
 You need a different API key when using their sandbox environment that you can get from [here](https://sandbox.coinmarketcap.com/).

 ## Installing
 ```terminal